mnacamura/nvim-srcerite/README.md

 ## Installation

-Use your favorite package manager.
+Use your favorite package manager for installation.
 More instruction can be found at `nvim-highlite`'s [README][3].

-Don't forget to put something like the following lines into your `init.lua`.
+Put the following lines into your `init.lua`.

 ```lua
 vim.opt.termguicolors = true